carpentries/carpentries.org/content/posts/2025/03/join-our-subcommunity-registry.md

 ## Progress on Subcommunity Support

-We’ve made significant strides in implementing additional community-driven recommendations.
+We have made significant strides in implementing additional community-driven recommendations.
 Here are some key updates:

 ### _Quarterly Community Calls for Subcommunity Leaders and Member Organisations_